populse/mia_processes/docs/source/documentation/bricks/stats/spm/EstimateModel.rst

 - *tot_reg_num* (an integer, optional):
     The total number of estimated regression coefficients.
     Default is Undefined.
-In this case, the number of estimated regression coefficients used will be the one defined in the database (for the smp_mat_file).
+In this case, the number of estimated regression coefficients used will be the one defined in the database for the smp_mat_file.

         ::
             ex.
 8